Watkins Abbitt: Congress

 When U.S. Representative Patrick H. Drewry died in office, Abbit won the special election to fill the vacancy.
 A Democrat, Abbitt won a full term later that year and 11 more times after that (February 17, 1948 - January 3, 1973).
-He was a member of the agriculture committee, and supported farm subsidies as well as fiscal conservatism and opposed increased federal intervention in state affairs.
-Abbitt became known for his opposition to school desegregation in the 1950s, supporting Massive Resistance alongside other Byrd Democrats.
+He was a member of the Agriculture Committee and chair of its Subcommittee on Tobacco from 1955 on, an issue of great importance to his district.
+He supported farm subsidies as well as fiscal conservatism and opposed increased federal intervention in state affairs.
+Abbitt became known for his opposition to school desegregation in the 1950s, supporting massive resistance alongside other Byrd Democrats.
 For instance, he denounced Brown v.
 Board of Education as "the naked and arrogant declaration of nine men."
 Abbitt signed the Southern Manifesto in 1956.
 Abbitt voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
 He was a delegate to the 1964 Democratic National Convention, and chairman of the state Democratic party from 1964-1970.

-Abbitt announced his retirement after being redistricted into the same congressional district as fellow Democrat Dan Daniel, and Republican Robert Daniel won the seat in a 5-candidate general election field, becoming the first Republican to represent Southside Virginia in the century.
+Abbitt announced his retirement to avoid being redistricted into the same congressional district as fellow Democrat Dan Daniel, who was then reelected.
+Republican Robert Daniel won the eastern part of the old district in a 5-candidate general election field, becoming the first Republican to represent Southside Virginia in the century.